5 Reasons to Join a Manufacturing Association

 Leaders in manufacturing often have a very demanding schedule.
-However, one thing that they should make time for is participation in a manufacturing association.
+However, one thing that they (and their team) should make time for is participation in a manufacturing association.

-Membership in a manufacturing association offers numerous benefits and will keep members knowledgeable about important, ever-changing issues, trends, and legislation within their marketplace.
-Many members, however, believe the greatest benefit of being a member in an association is the networking.
+Membership in a manufacturing association offers numerous benefits, including keeping members knowledgeable about important, ever-changing issues and trends within their marketplace.
+Many members believe the greatest benefit of being a member of an association is the networking.

 “As a privately held medium size manufacturing business, KCMN provides SOR a readily available network of other businesses to seek advice from, bounce ideas off of, share best practices, and develop lasting relationships with.” - Bert Benton, COO, SOR, Inc.